Break the Cycle

-Break the Cycle is the third studio album by American rock band Staind, released through Flip Records and Elektra Entertainment on May 8, 2001.
+Break the Cycle is the third studio album by American rock band Staind, released through Flip Records and Elektra Records on May 8, 2001.
 It is Staind's most successful album to date and was the album that broke them into the mainstream.
 It was a huge international success for the band, as it spent three weeks at number-one position in the U.S. album charts and many weeks in the top-10 album charts of the Billboard 200, the UK and New Zealand.
 It sold at least 4 million copies in 2001.
-The album was certified 5× platinum by the RIAA for sales of over five million units in the U.S on September 8, 2003.
+The album was certified 7× platinum by the RIAA for sales of over seven million units in the U.S on September 3, 2026.

 Background

-A total of five singles were released from this album—"It's Been Awhile", "Fade", "Outside", "For You" and "Epiphany"—all of which did incredibly well.
+A total of five singles were released from this album—"It's Been Awhile", "Fade", "Outside", "For You" and "Epiphany"—all of which were big successes in the United States.
 There were videos made for each of these songs (some of which can be found on Staind's 2002 DVD MTV Unplugged).
 The first four singles had varying degrees of success in the UK, "It's Been Awhile" charting the highest of the four released in both countries.
 The album also includes a track called "Waste", dedicated to a teenage fan who committed suicide.
 Like Staind's previous album, Dysfunction (1999), Break the Cycle has alternative metal/nu metal sounds.
 However, the album also shows the band's softer post-grunge sound, an element that the band wished to progress further with more acoustic and soft ballad tracks.
 This included an acoustic rendition of the entire album as a second disc, but this was not finalized.

 There is also a bonus track on the album.
 In the United States, the bonus track is an acoustic version of "It's Been Awhile".
 However, on the Australian and European editions, the bonus track is a live acoustic version of "Outside", performed with Fred Durst in Biloxi, Mississippi, on the Family Values Tour 1999.

 Sales

 Because of the record's high recording budget of $800,000, there were many worries about whether the album would be successful, and the album almost had to top charts internationally just to break even with studio costs.
 Break the Cycle debuted at number one on the Billboard 200, with first-week sales of at least 717,600 copies.
 It remained at the top the following week, with 329,299 copies.
 In the third week it was number one again, with 244,698 copies.
 In the fourth week it dropped to number two, with 221,179 copies.
 It sold over 1 million copies in the first three weeks.
-The album sold 4,900,000 copies in the US and was certified 5× platinum by the RIAA.
+The album sold 4,900,000 copies in the US and was certified 7× platinum by the RIAA.
 Break the Cycle also topped charts in the UK, where it was certified platinum; in New Zealand; and in Canada, where it had multiplatinum status.
 In 2001 the album was the tenth best-selling globally, selling 5.6 million copies.